-Andrea Grover is the Executive Director of Guild Hall as of September 1, 2016.
-She was formerly the Century Arts Foundation Curator of Special Projects at the Parrish Art Museum, where she initiated new models for temporary and off-site exhibitions via the Museum’s Platform and Parrish Road Show series.
+Andrea Grover became the Executive Director of Guild Hall in September 2016.
+From 2011-2016, she was the Century Arts Foundation Curator of Special Projects at the Parrish Art Museum where she initiated new models for temporary and off-site exhibitions via the Museum’s Platform and Parrish Road Show series.
 From 1998–2008, she was the Founding Director of Houston’s Aurora Picture Show, a non-profit cinema specializing in media art and the presentation of multi-disciplinary performances and screenings.
 In addition to ten years of film and video programming at Aurora, she has curated film programs for the Dia Art Foundation and The Menil Collection.